nuts-foundation/nuts-specification/rfc/rfc012-nuts-organization-credential.md

 | Request for Comments: 012 | Nedap |
 |  | February 2021 |

-## Nuts Company Credential
+## Nuts Organization Credential
 ### Abstract

 Creating a network with trusted Verified Credentials is victim of the chicken-and-egg-problem.
 Issuers are not yet convinced they should support VCs until the network is mature enough and nobody is willing to use the network without official credentials/identities.
-The **Nuts company credential** offers a temporary solution.
+The **Nuts organization credential** offers a temporary solution.
 It allows for any DID subject to issue a VC.
 Trust is established manually by adding the DID to a trusted list of issuers.
-For development use-cases and as bootstrap for a production network, the `Nuts Organization Credential` is a way to add the required information to the network.
+For development use-cases and as bootstrap for a production network, the `Nuts Organization Credential` will add names to DIDs.

 ### Status